 |Certification and Standards||CE certified and FDA cleared medical device IEC60601-1 3rd, IEC60601-1-2, IEC62304, IEC60601-2-26, ISO 14971 10993-1, 62366, 2010-2012 IEEE Recommended Practice for Neurofeedback Systems|

-g.Nautilus can be used for stroke rehabilitation, where patients perform different movements (e.g. hand movement, leg movement, …).
+g.Nautilus PRO can be used for stroke rehabilitation, where patients perform different movements (e.g. hand movement, leg movement, …).
 Therefore, it is very important to record artifact-free EEG signals from the headset.
-Furthermore, patients participate in multiple EEG recording sessions; active EEG electrodes allow you to mount the g.GAMMAcap and begin recording brain activity quickly and easily.
+Active EEG electrodes are mounted in a g.GAMMAcap already to quickly start recording brain activity.
 Studies have shown that BCI performance in experiments performed with active electrodes is superior to passive electrodes.

 MEASURING EMOTIONAL RESPONSE

-Dolby Laboratories is widely known for producing great sound in cinemas, and has been around since 1965.
-The lab uses g.Nautilus PRO to study emotional responses of people while they are watching videos.
+Dolby Laboratories is widely known for producing great sound in cinemas.
+Within their research, Dolyb Labs use g.Nautilus PRO wearable EEG device to study emotional responses of their audiences while they are watching videos.
 The scientists at Dolby Labs try to better understand what makes the audience engaged, what makes their skin blush, increase their heart-rate or give them goose bumps.

 RECORDING EEG DURING TMS AND TDCS

-g.Nautilus PRO allows to record EEG signals with active wireless EEG electrodes while tDCS is applied.
-TMS stimulations can be done too while g.Nautilus PRO measures the brain activity.
-A post-processing artifact removal algorithm integrated in g.BSanalyze software can robustly eliminate the discharge artifact of TMS within a few milliseconds.
+Brain activity can be recorded with g.Nautilus PRO while tDCS stimulation is applied.
+Also, TMS stimulations can be done during EEG recordings.
+A post-processing artifact removal algorithm integrated in g.BSanalyze software robustly eliminates the discharge artifact of TMS and tDCS within a few milliseconds.

 Patients who suffer from disorders of consciousness (DOC) usually lay in bed.
-Therefore, a wireless and wearable EEG headset is easier to mount than a wired EEG recording device.
-These patients may also suffer from uncontrollable movements, which could pull on the EEG electrodes and degrade both EEG quality and the clinical assessment. g.tec’s studies have with DOC patients have shown that wearable EEG headsets reduce data lost due to artifacts.
-This is especially important for DOC patients, where clean brain signals are very difficult to acquire.
-A g.Nautilus PRO with 8/16/32 active EEG electrodes can be mounted within 1-2 minutes, which makes it particularly well suited for assessing brain activity in DOC or ADHD patients with limited brain recording time.
+They mostly are unresponsive or do sudden movements.
+For these reasons, a wireless and wearable EEG headset such as g.Nautilus PRO is easier to mount than a wired EEG recording device.
+This reduces the risk of pulling on the EEG electrodes and degrading both EEG quality and the clinical assessment. g.tec’s studies with DOC patients have shown that wearable EEG headsets reduce data loss due to artifacts.
+This is important where clean brain signals are very difficult to acquire. g.Nautilus PRO are available with 8/16/32 active EEG electrodes and can be mounted pretty fast.
+Therefore, the headset is a perfect match for brain assessments with DOC or ADHD patients who have limited brain recording time.

 UNLIMITED POSSIBILITIES OF WEARABLE EEG

-Wearable EEG headsets and biosignal acquisition devices are becoming increasingly important in medical and clinical environments, especially since more and more studies are conducted in the field instead of the lab.
-Therefore, g.tec developed g.Nautilus wearable EEG headsets.
-Its design is completely different from all other headsets and sets a new standard of usability.
-The tiny and lightweight biosignal amplifier is attached to g.GAMMAcap to avoid cable movements and to allow completely free movements.
-In combination with active g.SAHARA dry or g.GAMMAsys wet EEG electrode technology, users get top quality brain recordings from 8-64 channels within a few minutes.
+Wearable EEG headsets are becoming increasingly important in medical and clinical environments because more and more studies are conducted in the field.
+For these reasons, g.tec developed different versions of g.Nautilus wearable EEG headsets.
+Their designs are tiny, lightweight, wireless and set a new standard of usability.
+The EEG amplifier is attached to g.GAMMAcap which allows completely free movements.
+In combination withg.SAHARA active dry or g.GAMMAsys active wet EEG electrode technology, researchers get top quality recordings.

 “We have several ongoing studies.
 One of these studies is to extend human arm control to new approaches that control more than two arms with the help of brain-computer interfaces.”Hiroshi Ishiguro, PhD - Intelligent Robotics Laboratory, Japan